GenomicMedLab/fantasy-football-rulebook/docs/predraft.rst

 As the competitions vary year-to-year, our rules for evaluating the outcome of those competitions are specific to the type of event.
 These rulesets are described below.

-.. admonition:: Returning in the 2022 season

 Per league discussion, pre-draft competitions will have a consistent 3-phase structure:

 1. An initial computer-randomized manager order is generated for the phase 2 competition.
 2. Managers select representative competitors or teams from a real-world sporting event.
    Overall representative placement from this event determines manager order for phase 3.
 3. Managers select their preferred position for the fantasy football draft in the order earned in the phase 2 competition.

 .. _olympic-soccer-rules: